mplanchard/pydecor/README.rst

 Do Something Instead of a Function
 **********************************

-Functions passed to ``@instead`` by default receive the args and kwargs of the decorated function, along with a reference to that function.
-But, they don't *have* to receive anything.
+Functions passed to ``@instead`` also provide wrapped context via the `Decorated` object.
+But, if the `instead` callable does not call the wrapped function, it won't get called at all.
 Maybe you want to skip a function when a certain condition is True, but you don't want to use ``pytest.skipif``, because ``pytest`` can't be a dependency of your production code for whatever reason.

 .. code:: python

     from pydecor import instead

-    def skip(args, kwargs, decorated, when=False):
+    def skip(decorated, when=False):
         if when:
             pass
         else:
+            # Calling `decorated` calls the wrapped function.
-            return decorated(*args, **kwargs)
+            return decorated(*decorated.args, **decorated.kwargs)

     @instead(skip, when=True)